firasuke/mussel/README.md

 5. **Simple**: easy to read, modify and extend
 6. **POSIX Compliant**: the entire script is POSIX compliant and runs entirely under DASH
-7. **Well Documented**: the script has comments (that are considered state of the art information) all over the place explaining what is being done and why
+7. **Well Documented**: the script comes with a `DOCUMENTATION.md` file that includes state of the art information explaining what is being done and why

 ## Requirements:
 To confirm you have all required packages, you can execute `./check.sh`.